The combinatorial formula for open gravitational descendents: The moduli, bundles and intersection numbers

-The real spin structure is \emph{compatible} if it is compatible in shrunk boundaries and away of special boundary points.
+The real spin structure is \emph{compatible} if it is compatible in contracted boundaries and away of special boundary points.
 Compatibility away from special points is defined as in the smooth case.

 A \emph{lifting} of a compatible real spin structure is a choice of a section where $S^0$ stands for the rank zero sphere bundle. ~The notions of alternations and of legal marked point or a legal half node are as in the smooth case.